-In this article we will explore a number of different platforms you can use to build a website, from the basic web builders provided by the big hosting companies to the more bespoke alternatives and which one you might consider for each task.
+So which website platform is the best?
+In this article we will explore a number of different platforms you can use to build a new website, from the basic web builders provided by the big hosting companies to the more bespoke alternatives and which one you might consider for each task.
+We’ll look at things like the software and also domains and hosting.

 Let’s begin with what you need to consider.
 What is your level of experience with websites, how much time do you have personally to invest in the project and what kind of a budget do you have…